patriciomacadden/hobbit/README.md

 * DSL inspired by [Sinatra](http://www.sinatrarb.com/).
-* Extensible with standard ruby classes and modules, with no extra logic (See the included modules and [hobbit-contrib](https://github.com/patriciomacadden/hobbit-contrib))
+* Extensible with standard ruby classes and modules, with no extra logic (See the included modules and [hobbit-contrib](https://github.com/patriciomacadden/hobbit-contrib)).
-* No configuration.
+* No configuration needed.
 * Encourages the understanding and use of [Rack](http://rack.github.io/) and its extensions.
+* Request and response classes could be injected (Defaults to `Rack::Request` and `Hobbit::Response`, respectively).

 ## Usage